 List of Vegan and Vegetarian places in Paris

-A lot of Parisians are surfing on the new wave of eating vegetarian and even, vegan, that came from the USA.
+A lot of Parisians are surfing on the new wave of eating vegetarian and even, vegan, a healthy habit that we imported from the US.

-My name is Flora Goldenberg, and I work as a tour guide in Paris, specialized in the Jewish Heritage of Paris.
+My name is Flora Goldenberg.
+I work as a tour guide in Paris.
+I specialized in the Jewish Heritage of Paris.

 I have helped many of Jewish travelers to find kosher restaurants around the place they are staying in.

-So, lets wait no more and discover some of these many addresses in Paris to eat fresh and healthy meals !
+So, lets discover some of these few addresses in Paris where you can eat fresh and healthy vegan meals.

 Vegan Restaurants in Paris :